Celebrate Papua New Guinea's 47th Independence Day Anniversary with this travel bucket-list

 12. The pristine waters and dazzling beaches of the Duke of York islands in East New Britain await!
 Book a homestay with the friendly DOY islanders today.

-13. For you thespians who love drama, see some of our best actors hit the stage for the production of ‘Enchanted Isle’ at the Moresby Arts Theatre in September.
+13. For you thespians who love drama, see some of our best actors hit the stage at the Moresby Arts Theatre who are celebrating 110 years of theatre arts.
+Follow the Moresby Arts Theatre Facebook page for updates and upcoming shows.

 14. If you are a didiman and didimeri at heart, you will love the Morobe Show coming in November.
 See the amazing rodeo-style events and browse the variety of stalls showing off some of the best PNG crops in this part of the region.